-Dr. Marie DeFrances is an Associate Professor of Pathology and the Assistant Director in the Division of Molecular Diagnostics at the University of Pittsburgh.
+Dr. Marie DeFrances is an Associate Professor in the Department of Pathology, Division of Molecular Diagnostics, and the Associate Director of the Clinical Pathology Residency Training Program and the Director of the Molecular and Genomic Pathology Fellowship Training Program, both in the Department of Pathology.
 Dr. DeFrances earned her Bachelor of Science in Zoology at Duke University.
-She then studied at the University of Pittsburgh, where she earned first her doctorate in Pathology and then her Medical Degree, which she achieved cum laude.
+She then studied at the University of Pittsburgh, where she earned first her doctorate in Pathology and then her MD, which she achieved cum laude.

 Dr. DeFrances is a member of several professional associations, such as the Alpha Omega Alpha Medical Honor Society, the American Association for the Study of Liver Diseases, and the Association for Molecular Pathology.
-She serves as a referee for several journals, including Oncogene and Molecular Carcinogenesis.
-She is a Career Advisor in the Physician Scientist Training Program at the University of Pittsburgh and a Committee Member of the Women’s Task Force, Department of Pathology.
+She serves as a referee for several journals, including Oncogene, Molecular Carcinogenesis, Cancer Research, Journal of Hepatology, Gastroenterology, and Metabolism.
+She is a Member of the Association of Pathology Chairs, Medical Student Education Committee.
 She is also a multiple recipient of the Pitt Innovator Award.

 Phone: (412) 648-8346